Order of the Arrow ceremonies and symbols: Induction history

 The format was changed in 1927.
 It became a 24 pages 5"x7" booklet folded vertically.
 This format remained in place until 1998 when it was changed to an 8 1/2 x 11 booklet.
 In the booklet, the Pre-Ordeal Ceremony and the Ordeal Ceremony could be found along with the Legend in poetic form.
 The Brotherhood Ceremony was made in a booklet only in 1936 remaining a mimeographed document until then.

 In the 2015 Edition of the Order of the Arrow Handbook, it is mentioned that non-members of the Order of the Arrow should not attend ceremonies but that it recognizes and respects the right of adults such as parents, Scout leaders or religious leader to have questions about the ceremony.
-The lodge adviser or his representative can discuss the content of the ceremony and concernes brought by the adult enquiring and that the adult will maintain the confidentiality of the ceremony.
+The lodge adviser or his representative can discuss the content of the ceremony and concerns brought by the adult enquiring and that the adult will maintain the confidentiality of the ceremony.
 If questions remain unanswered, the adult will be permitted to read the text of the ceremony.
 Parents are allowed to refuse that their child take part in the ceremony and therefore that they join the Order of the Arrow.

 The ceremonies utilize symbolic settings, rites, and principles to convey various Scouting ideals to participants.
 "The values of the Order of the Arrow, 'a brotherhood of cheerful service,' were passed on during a night-time ceremony: an arrowhead outlined with stones on the ground, candles on the stones, a huge bonfire at the base of the arrowhead, and at the point of the arrow a lectern from which was read, and danced, the story of heroic sacrifice for others."